 Space definitions and index definitions are stored permanently in system spaces.
 It is possible to add, drop, or alter the definitions at runtime, with some restrictions.
-The syntax details for defining spaces and indexes are in section The box library.
+See syntax details for defining spaces and indexes in reference on Tarantool's "box" module.